Date: October 30, 2015

 3. RELEASE TIME applies to employment either at the University or at another State agency that is similar to the duties specified in the employee’s job description and is performed during his regularly assigned work schedule.
 Payment does not accrue to the individual performing the work but is credited to the budget of the releasing department.

-4. SPECIAL EMPLOYMENT applies to a brief, one-time job, performed by a University employee outside of his regularly assigned work schedule for another State agency (examples: RIC, Ladd School).
-The URI employee completes a Form A-64, REQUEST FOR SPECIAL EMPLOYMENT, obtains the signature of the paying authority at URI, and forwards the form to the University Office of Human Resource Administration for processing of payment.
+4. SPECIAL EMPLOYMENT applies to a brief, one-time job, performed by a University employee outside of his regularly assigned work schedule for another State agency (examples: RIC, DEM).
+The URI employee completes a Form A-64, REQUEST FOR SPECIAL EMPLOYMENT, obtains the signature of the paying authority at URI, and forwards the form to the University Office of Human Resource Administration for signature.

 When a permanent employee of another State agency is employed by the University on a temporary, one-time basis, payment is processed by the University.
-The employee from the outside State agency completes Form A-64, obtains the signature of the paying authority at URI, and forwards the form to the University Office of Human Resource Administration Department for processing of payment.
+The employee from the outside State agency completes Form A-64, obtains the signature of the paying authority at the appropriate state agency, and forwards the form to the University Office of Human Resource Administration Department for signature.

-The A-64 Form may be obtained from the State Controller’s office or the Office of Human Resource Administration.
+The A-64 Form may be obtained from the State Controller’s office or on line on the URI Office of Human Resource Administration website under forms.

 c.
 Request for Transfer Payroll Changes